ArthrowAbstract/E-Was/README.md

 ## Getting Started

-This repositary contains all the codes used in the IBM project of E-Was.
+This repositary contains all the codes used in the project of E-Was.

 ## Built With Softwares